female student working in the lab

 Semester 3-4

-Identify a research advisor and project
+Identify a research advisor and a project

 Semester 5